Anushka001/To_Do_List.github.io/README.md

-A basic To Dos List
+A basic To Dos List made with pure HTML, CSS, and JavaScript